WokLibCodeClub/WokCC_Snake/README.md

 [youtu.be/VWwEfxg_Gm0](https://youtu.be/VWwEfxg_Gm0)

-The code as it was at the end of this session can be found here:
+The code for the completed game as it was at the end of this session can be found here:
 [https://trinket.io/python/99ce921faa](https://trinket.io/python/99ce921faa)